StrongMonkey/dolly/docs/templating.md

 # Templating

-Riofile embedded with templating function and variable substitutions.
+Dollyfile embedded with templating function and variable substitutions.

 Variable substitutions follows the syntax